 When it comes to mitigating the damage done by hard water, not all water softeners are created equal.
 Water softening is the process of using ion exchange to remove minerals like calcium and magnesium from the water.
 If you want to enjoy all the benefits of soft water, you’ll need to consider the pros and cons of each kind of water softener to see which one best suits your lifestyle, budget, and household water quality needs.

-Let’s take a look at the differences between salt-based water softeners, salt-free water softeners, dual-tank water softeners, and portable exchange tank water softeners.
+Now, let’s take a look at the differences between salt-based water softeners, salt-free water softeners, dual-tank water softeners, and portable exchange tank water softeners.
 Once you understand the different types of water softeners available, you’ll be better able to make the best choice for your household.

 Types of Water Softeners